Hi! Thanks for checking out my website.

 My name is Ed, or that’s what I go by anyway.
 I was born in Québec but grew up in Whitehorse, all the way north in Yukon.

-In the last few months I’ve been working as a technical writer for Capstone ITS.
+In the last year, I’ve been working as a technical writer for Capstone ITS.
 Most of my work focuses on language use, style guides, and consistency, but I also develop templates for external use and do a portion of the knowledge management required for Capstone ITS’s remote-first environment.
 I’ve also drafted regulatory compliance reports and other guides related to regulations.

 There was no university in Yukon when I graduated high school, so I had to pack my things and venture South.
 That’s how I ended up in Vancouver.

 I knew I wanted to study philosophy and psychology, but of themselves, I found those disciplines lacklustre.
 I found out about the COGS program at UBC and was immediately hooked.

 COGS attempts to create connections between its core disciplines and find solutions to the issues that arise from innovation.
 Technology like AR, VR, and AI all have an impact that needs to be mitigated.
 By focusing on the bigger picture, COGS graduates can find solutions that siloed disciplines can’t see.

-After finishing COGS with a focus on informal logic, I wasn’t sure what direction I wanted to go in.
-I decided to pursue a related field, but one that would be more relevant in the current job market.
+After finishing COGS with a focus on informal logic, I decided to pursue a related field, but one that would be more relevant in the current job market.
 My hope is that the Digital Strategy & Communications Management certificate with the University of Toronto and soon found work in communications and policy.
 My hope is to find a niche within the technology sector that can combine my passion for writing with my ability to connect necessary information together.

 You can find out more about my educational background here.